 The short version of this review is “there are no improvements over Final Quest 1 aside from prettier menus and the game is an unfinished mess.”
 I initially was quite impressed by the menu theme since I did not expect a game like this to have a vocal track, but I have a feeling it’s just one of the defaults.
 I don’t even know or care what the story is because I did not have the patience to finish the first game, so I’ll just describe what happened when I played it.

-The first town of the game has NPCs that you can’t talk to, one NPC that you talk to but and empty text box pops up, some where the text gets cut off, and a shit ton of Engrish lacking periods or commas.
+The first town of the game has NPCs that you can’t talk to, one NPC that you can talk to but an empty text box pops up, some where the text gets cut off, and a shit ton of Engrish lacking periods or commas.
 There was also a glitch in that buying a beer from the bartender actually gives you five gold instead of costing it, thus giving you infinite money before you even leave the first town.
 Then again, battles are so mindlessly simplistic that there isn’t even a reason to care.

-On the overworld and in dungeon, you can see dots that represent enemies on the mini map that move around.
+On the overworld and in dungeons, you can see dots that represent enemies on the mini map that move around.
 Similarly to that of The 7th Saga, touching them brings you into a random encounter.
 This would have been alright if not for the fact that this does not take whether or not you are in the airship into account, which means you still get into encounters even in the airship.
 Of note is that you effectively have access to the entire world map at the start, but you can’t enter the towns because they are not programmed to let you in yet.

 Graphics are all stock RPG Maker assets and I’m willing to bet that music is to.
 However, even using default assets was too tough because the attack animation for every character just involves a light swing of the weapon, including bows.
 I cannot remember any other details, and that’s probably a good thing.